Umer-Sadiq/ReactJS-PhotoApp/README.md

 2. run "npm install"
 3. run "npm start"

+#Authentication
-There are 2 features in the Authentication part of the application (Sign In, Sign Up & Sign Out)
+3 features (Sign In, Sign Up & Sign Out)
   1. Sign In (Enabled)
        1. Uses Email & Password to sign in to the application
        2. Once signed in can access the application and it's storage managament features